kali-mx/BlogContent/Dawn2_BOF.md

 ```

-With Immunity Debugger run as Administrator on the Windows vm, run the python script above, sending 500 byte-encoded A's
-and end it with a null-byte as instructed by the message we found earlier.
  We show we can overwrite the Execution Instruction Pointer (EIP) on the Stack with A's (41414141).
 Buffer Overflow vulnerability likely exists.

 ![test1](https://user-images.githubusercontent.com/76034874/181864956-0bf73890-b264-4522-89e8-fc1b6e5db3cf.png)

-## Finding the Offset
+## 2) Finding the Offset
-The 2nd poc script will contain a unique repeating pattern of characters so we can easily find where in memory the program is crashing.
+The 2nd poc script we send will contain a unique repeating pattern of characters so we can easily find where in memory the program is crashing.
 Use pattern_create like this:

 ``` bash
 ┌──(root💀kali)-[/home/kali/Documents/VULN/Dawn2]